ycechungAI/moderngl/docs/reference/program.rst

     :type: int

     The internal OpenGL object.

-    This values is provided for debug purposes only.
+    This values is provided for interoperability and debug purposes only.

 .. py:attribute:: Program.extra
     :type: int